Open Accessibility Menu

 Treatment for myofascial pain may include massage, stretching, physical therapy, and pain-relieving injections.
 If a pinched nerve is causing pain, a nerve block may help alleviate symptoms.

-American Pain Consortium specializes in diagnosing and treating patients who have chronic pain.
+American Pain Consortium is dedicated to diagnosing and treating patients who have chronic pain.
 If you have deep muscle pain that keeps you up at night or interferes with your quality of life, we want to help you.

 Contact us to request a consultation.